Getting your own models on Apherisπ

 return config_tpl

-Adding the Secure Runtime to your model imageπŸ”—
+Adding the Secure Runtime to your model imageπ

-To enable the secure runtime service to find your code and templates, they need to be added to the model Docker image in a specific location.
+To enable the NVIDIA service to find your code and templates, they need to be added to the model Docker image in a specific location.

 COPY secure_runtime/src /usr/secure_runtime/src

-In this guide, you have seen how to use two major components of Apheris 3.0, the DAL, which provides secure access to datasets on the Compute Gateways, and the secure runtime which provides a mechanism for securely executing your workloads on the Apheris environment.
+In this guide, you have seen how to use two major components of Apheris: the DAL, which provides secure access to datasets on the Compute Gateways; and the Secure Runtime, which provides a mechanism for securely executing your workloads on the Apheris environment.

 If you would like to learn more or see full examples of models using these components, please speak to your Apheris representative who will be able to share code examples with you.